 Have you ever read or heard something that was so thought-provoking it was on your mind for days, weeks, or even months?
 That was me several years ago when I read several books by various authors.
-A common theme being rethinking Christianity, in these books they invited the reader into conversations in which challenged Christians to be less dogmatic and more like Jesus.
-I was thinking about one of those books this morning and the compelling stories in its pages, the call to action, all the verses on love and compassion.
-I recalled how stirring it was, and parts where I felt convicted for inaction.
+A repeated theme was rethinking Christianity; in these books, they invited the reader into conversations, which challenged Christians to be less dogmatic and more like Jesus.
+This morning I was thinking about the compelling stories, the call to action, and verses on love and compassion found in all of those books.
+I recalled how stirring it was and parts where I felt convicted for inaction.

-The one thing, as I look back I recognize that there was something glaringly absent in all those books, and that was the lack of the gospel.
-Sure, the books will challenge your thinking, at least that is what many feel, because that’s what they want you to believe, you’re thinking on a deeper level, your challenging religious tradition, and we’ve been (incorrectly taught) that religious tradition is bad.
-The problem is our sinful nature is absent from the message, the need for repentance and salvation is absent from the message, the atoning work of Jesus is absent from the pages of all the books I read that particular year.
+The one thing, as I look back, I recognize that there was something glaringly absent in all those books, and that was the lack of the gospel.
+Sure, the authors will challenge your thinking, at least that is how many feel because that’s what they want you to believe; you’re thinking on a deeper level, your challenging religious tradition.
+The problem is our sinful nature is absent from the message, the need for repentance and salvation is missing from the message, and the atoning work of Jesus is denied in the pages of all the books I read that particular year.

-The great reformer, Martin Luther said, “We need to hear the gospel every day because we forget it every day.”
-As Christians, we tend to get into this mindset that the gospel is the door and once we walk through it we need to get to the cool stuff.
+As Christians, we tend to get into this mindset that the gospel is the door, and once we walk through it, we need to get to the cool stuff.
 Progressive Christians want to be about social justice, Evangelicals of all stripes want to be culturally relevant, and Pentecostals and Charismatics become all about power.